DCSO/balboa/README.md

   - AMQP
   - Unix socket
   - network socket (NMSG format only)
+- can select and filter observations
+- can store observations to one or multiple backends based on matched selectors
 - accepts various (text-based) input formats
   - JSON-based
     - [FEVER](https://github.com/DCSO/fever)